bmevprog/bmevprog.github.io/_posts/2024-10-05-intro-week-2-solutions.md

 The left bound increases step by step, while the right bound is increased till the product is small enough.
 For each $i$, $j$ will point to the first element in the array, for which the product of the numbers `nums[i]` to `nums[j]` will be too much.
-So $j-1$ is the last valid index.
-Therefore, we have exactly $j-i$ valid prefixes.
+Therefore $j-1$ is the last valid index, we have exactly $j-i$ valid prefixes.

-At the end of the loop, before we increment $i$, we must pay attention to also divide our current product with the number we are stepping off of, since it won't be a part of our subarray when the loop restarts.
+At the end of the loop, before we increment $i$, we must pay attention to also divide our current product with the number we are stepping off of, `nums[i]` since it won't be a part of our subarray when the loop restarts.

 We handle the case when `nums[i]` itself is too large separately, stepping both pointers off of it and initializig `prod` again with $1$.